Skip to content

 Wood selection influences durability, maintenance needs, and the overall sauna environment.
 Common sauna woods include cedar, hemlock, and spruce.
 The “best” choice depends on climate, whether the unit is indoors or outdoors, and personal preference for aroma, look, and feel.

-- Durability: well-built panels and stable joinery support long-term performance under heat and humidity.
+2. Durability: well-built panels and stable joinery support long-term durability under heat and humidity.

 How Do You Install a Sauna Kit Step-by-Step?